ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - Test how nested stores work in relation to state attributes.
 - Potentially disable registering state on children elements.
 - Implement solution for plugins and registering handlers.
-- On store initialisation, always fire an init action from the store module.